open-orchestra/open-orchestra/app/Resources/doc/install.md

     dpkg -i vagrant_1.6.3_x86_64.deb

 ## Install ansible
-All the project server configuration is going to be handled by ansible
+All the project server configuration is going to be handled by ansible.
+To avoid version troubles, switch to release 1.7.1

     git clone git://github.com/ansible/ansible.git
     cd ./ansible
+    git checkout -b release1.7.1 origin/release1.7.1
     source ./hacking/env-setup

 Go on the project page for more inforation : http://www.ansible.com

-## Clone the front repository
+## Clone the repositories
 In the parent directory of the current directory run

     git clone git@github.com:itkg/phporchestra-front-demo.git
+    git clone git@github.com:itkg/phporchestra.git

 ## Install roles from ansible-galaxy
 Install roles needed to launch the box
+As a prerequisite, update your python modules if required with those two

+    aptitude install python-yaml
+    aptitude install python-jinja2

+Then go into phporchestra directory

     ansible-galaxy install --role-file=provisioning/galaxy.yml